jerryrelmore/quix/README.md

 2021-06-01 UPDATE:
 ------------------

-QIX is my favorite '80s arcade game.
+QIX is my favorite '80s arcade game (https://github.com/jerryrelmore).
 Been looking for various versions of it over the years that have had source released.
 QUIX is an interesting ASCII-character-graphics variation.
 Compiled just fine as-is on Ubuntu 20.04.